OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 - Rollback to `2021.9.9.5`.
 - Block progression on `2021.9.9.6` to prevent it from being deployed to **Test** or **Production**.

-Re-deploying `2021.9.9.5` went as expected.
+Redeploying `2021.9.9.5` went as expected.
 Steps 2 and 3 were skipped while step 6 ran.

 ![Rolling back to 2021.9.9.5](rollback-to-2021-9-9-5.png)